-The .mfg file filtering is an option available from the main menu (File | Various searches | .mgf file filtering) and from the ms/ms search (chapter 8.3) when you have loaded an mgf file.
+The .mfg file filtering is an option available from the main menu (File | mgf file filtering | .mgf file filtering) and some from the ms/ms search (chapter 8.3) when you have loaded an mgf file.

-The functions here are either developed for a specific purpose and then just included as others may have a use for it, or I was just curious for how the content of a given mgf file looked.
+The functions here are either developed for a specific purpose and then just included as others may have a use for it, or just curiousity for how the content of a given mgf file looked.

-Based on the mgf file, you can either filter it for specific fragment ions (i.e., in-/exclude ms/ms spectra containing signature ions) or you can compare it to another mgf file and search for similar parent ions.
+Based on the mgf file, you can either filter it for specific fragment ions (i.e., in/exclude ms/ms spectra containing signature ions) or you can compare it to another mgf file and search for similar parent ions.